How You Might See the 400 Error

 Tip: If an entire site is down with a 400 Bad Request error, searching Twitter for #websitedown, as in #facebookdown or #gmaildown is often helpful.
 It certainly won't contribute anything to fixing the issue, but at least you'll know you're not alone!

 - If nothing above has worked, and you're sure the problem isn't with your computer, you're left with just checking back later.

 Since the problem isn't yours to fix, revisit the page or site regularly until it's back up.

 If you've followed the advice above but you're still getting a 400 Bad Request error when trying to open a certain webpage or site, see Get More Help for information about contacting me on social networks or via email, posting on tech support forums, and more.

 Be sure to let me know that the error is an HTTP 400 error and what steps, if any, you've already taken to fix the problem.

 Errors Like 400 Bad Request

-The following messages are also client-side errors and so are related to the 400 Bad Request error:
+The following messages are also client-side errors and so are at least somewhat related to the 400 Bad Request error:

 Server-side HTTP status codes also exist.
 You can see all of them in my List of HTTP Status Code Errors.